Aqamarine228/Rock-Paper-and-Scissors/README.md

 ## How program works
 1. At first user input his name
-2. Program checks if user name is in rating.txt(rating.csv in second version) file if not it creates(only in second version) row with user name + score(0) (rating.txt file must not contain blank lines and it must be in the same directory as code)
+2. Program checks if user name is in rating.csv file if not it creates row with user name + score(0)
 3. Program prints Hello + user name, and commands available in game
 4. User must prints one of the availeble comands:
 * "!rating" program prints user name + user rating
-* "!exit" program will delete line(in second version program deletes old rating.csv file) with previous user name and score,close file, print bye and break the game loop.
+* "!exit"  program deletes old rating.csv file and creates new uppdated file, print bye and break the game loop.
-* "!leaderboard" program will show first 3 users sorted by score(only in second version)
+* "!leaderboard" program will show first 3 users sorted by score
 * "Rock","Paper" or "Scissors" program will compare computer choise with user input and print "Well played,computer chose" + computer choise + "and failed" if user won,
 * "Sorry but computer chose" + computer choise if user lost